 - Urge Incontinence

 - Overflow Incontinence

 Stress Incontinence: Leakage of small amounts of urine during physical movement such as coughing, sneezing, lifting heavy objects, and straining that suddenly increases the pressure within the abdomen.

 Urge Incontinence: Leakage of large amounts of urine at unexpected times, including during sleep, with sensation of strong need to urinate.

-Overflow Incontinence: Uncontrollable leakage of a small amount of urine because of an incompletely emptied bladder.
+Overflow Incontinence: Uncontrollable leakage of a small amount of urine because of an incompletely emptied bladder, particularly with physical activity.